me1ting/evernote-markdown-win-theme/README.md

 First, please make sure your evernote is Chinese Edition, if not, you can try it.

 ## build editor(optional)
-You can build the editor, or using built one.If you really want to do this,, you can:
+You can build the editor, or using a built one.
+If you really want to do this, you can:

 install dependences:
 ```